-Area: Policies s and Procedures Control Transport for North (TfN) has a Asset Management Policy and Pr • Assessment: Working asset management requirements, including office furnitu Procedure is subject to periodic review by a member of the senio remain up to date and reflect current operating practice.
-The Pol Design \checkmark via the Intranet.
-Compliance × Findings / Implications We obtained a copy of the latest Asset Management Policy and F The Information Technology Manager confirmed that the Policy a Manager as part of the review process.
+Control Transport for North (TfN) has a Asset Management Policy and Pro • Assessment: Working asset management requirements, including office furniture and equipment.
+The Policy and Procedure is subject to periodic review by a member of the senior management team to ensure that they remain up to date and reflect current operating practice.
+The Policy and Procedure is available to all staff via the Intranet.
+Compliance × Implications The Information Technology Manager confirmed that the Policy at Manager as part of the review process.
 We confirmed by review approved the current Policy and Procedure.
-Additionally, we con is available to all members of staff via the Intranet. nd Procedures had been reviewed by the of an email that the Head of HR, acting as Head of Facilities s the Head of Facil and Risk ities has As part of our review, we identified the following exceptions have been identified: The standard forms currently utilised for the request of IT assets for new employees and for employees le not referred to in the appendices in the Policy/ Procedures.
+Additionally, we confis available to all members of staff via the Intranet. of an email that the Head of HR, acting as the Head of Facili ties has As part of our review, we identified the following exceptions have been identified: The standard forms currently utilised for the request of IT assets for new employees and for employees leaving the business were not referred to in the appendices in the Policy/ Procedures.
 The frequency for the monitoring/ reconciliation of assets is not stated in the Policy and Procedure.
 The process that is currently operating in respect of the approval of equipment for starters and leavers is not in line with the requirements as stated in the Policy and Procedure.
-There is a risk that if the Asset Management Policy and Procedur provided with the accurate information and guidance that should 0. tices, members of s staff are not Management Management will update the current Asset Management Policy Responsible Owner: IT and Date: Priority: Action 1 and Procedure to ensure the inclusion of the timeliness for the verification/ reconciliations of assets to be undertaken and the process for the approval of starters and leavers, to reflect actual working practices.
-Additionally, the forms (appendices) should be updated to reflect actual working practices.
-Information Manager, Facilities Manager.
+There is a risk that if the Asset Management Policy and Procedure provided with the accurate information and guidance that should be 0 1 ices, members of s taff are not Management Management will update the current Asset Management Policy Responsible Owner: IT and Date: Priority Action 1 and Procedure to ensure the inclusion of the timeliness for the verification/ reconciliations of assets to be undertaken and the Information Manager, Facilities Manager.
 31 July 2023 Low

-Area: New St arters Control TfN has a standard form which is completed when requesting ne by the requester which, includes the new employee details, detail Assessment: systems for which access is required.
-Design \checkmark The form is then authorised by a member of the HR Department to existing devices/ access rights would be requested directly thr - · · Compliance × Findings / Implications For a sample of 10 new employees selected from a system list (I performed testing to confirm that the standard form had been con 10 new employees selected, the form had not been approved by mpleted and authorised appropriately.
-Test ing identified that for one of the There is currently a risk that access rights are being allocated/ assigned that have not been appropriate approved in line with the employees roles and responsibilities.
-It was also noted that the standard form in use differs from that of Procedure.
-Discussions with the Information Technology Manag changed in that, the Head of HR has agreed that the form only re therefore we have taken this into consideration when undertaking this finding. er has confirmed that the process for the c equires approval through the HR Departme ompletion of the f nt and not the Lin e Manager, Management The HR Department will ensure that all IT starter forms are Responsible Owner: Date: Priority: Action 2 approved by a member of the HR Department prior to sending through to the IT Department for processing.
+Area: New St arters Control TfN has a standard form which is completed when requesting ne by the requester which, includes the new employee details, detail systems for which access is required. · · Assessment: Design ✓ The form is then authorised by a member of the HR Department and sent through to IT.
+Any amendments 200igii to existing devices/ access rights would be requested directly three Compliance × Findings / Implications proved in line with the It was also noted that the standard form in use differs from that of Procedure.
+Discussions with the Information Technology Manage changed in that, the Head of HR has agreed that the form only retherefore we have taken this into consideration when undertaking this finding. er has confirmed that the process for the conquires approval through the HR Departme completion of the fo ent and not the Line e Manager, Management The HR Department will ensure that all IT starter forms are Responsible Owner: Date: Priority: Action 2 approved by a member of the HR Department prior to sending through to the IT Department for processing.
 Head of HR.
 3 July 2023 Low Management Comment: The Head of HR has already discussed with their team and outlined this is critical to be completed on all future forms.
 The IT team will reject future forms without signature.